Chartered Institute of Logistics and Transport in the UK: National Events

 CILT (UK)'s national events are held by, or in association with, the institute on a local or national level.
 They include an Annual Conference, Logistics Research Network Conference, President's Inauguration Lunch, Fellows' Lunch and The Annual Awards for Excellence.

-President’s Inauguration Lunch

-The President's Inauguration Lunch celebrates the Institute's new President and the achievement of the outgoing President in May of each year.

-Annual Logistics Conference and Dinner
+Annual Conference & Awards for Excellence

-The CILT Annual Conference takes place in June of each year.
+The CILT Annual Conference takes place in September of each year.

 Logistics Research Network Conference (LRN)

 The LRN Conference is one of the European forums for the presentation of research results, current practice and new ideas in supply chain management, logistics and transport.
 Papers are invited from academics, researchers and practitioners working in the field of logistics, transportation and supply chain management.
 The annual three-day conference is hosted by a UK university every year in September.

-The Institute works in association with the Seed Corn Research fund in order to assist in its research quest, by supporting small-scale research projects in universities.
-It was set up to provide a small research grant on a ‘seed corn’ basis to enable supply chain, logistics and transport researchers in the UK and Ireland to explore issues of current and academic interest.